Tears of a Nation Memorializing Sandy Hook

 To the parents and loved ones of those who lost family to this ill man in Newtown, no words of comfort will satisfy the confusion and agony of losing a loved one.
 No religious belief or philosophy can substitute for the comfort of holding a child again as many people will have the opportunity to do save the victims of this tragedy.

-The most powerful man in the world arguably, President Obama, shed tears knowing that he will have the privilege of cherishing his daughters while those parents of the little ones snuffed out so early in life will have nothing but the memories of their laughter and images to cherish.
+The most powerful man in the world arguably, President Obama, shed tears knowing that he would have the privilege of cherishing his daughters while those parents of the little ones snuffed out so early in life will have nothing but the memories of their laughter and images to cherish.
 It is a terrible act to take a life, but it seems so much more horrid when the life of a child is taken.
 It is taught by Isaiah, that in the last days the hearts of men will wax cold and shall not take compassion on the young or the babe or the woman with child.

 What happened to the heart of this man who took with him to the afterlife innocents?
 What made his heart so cold that he would take the lives of people who are not even accountable to God for their sins?
 Why would he shed the blood of the innocent?
 I fear for the welfare of this man's soul, for nothing offends God more than the shedding of innocent blood.